spirali/spirali.github.io/content/blog/nelsie/index.md

 Fragmented images are a powerful tool, but in technical presentations there are often many regularities that are better expressed in programming languages.

 Now we can have a long discussion about why to use a full-featured programming language instead of a DSL.
-My argument is that you often need to repeat something in the slide, maybe conditionally skip something, or dynamically import some data.
+My argument is that you often need to repeat something in the slide, conditionally skip something, or dynamically import some data.
 And that would lead to a point where DSL becomes a (usually poorly designed) full-featured programming language, so let us skip that and rather use a normal programming language from the start.
 To have a more practical example, let us take the following example: